timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-Its primary purpose is to reduce administrative burdens, enabling musicians to focus on their creative work.
-The project aims to be a user-friendly, reliable, and scalable solution, aspiring to become an indispensable tool for managing all administrative aspects of a musician's career, increasing efficiency and capitalizing on the growing independent artist market.
+Its primary purpose is to reduce administrative burdens, allowing musicians to focus on their creative work.
+The project aims to be a user-friendly, reliable, and scalable solution, aspiring to be an indispensable tool for managing all administrative aspects of a musician's career, increasing efficiency, and capitalizing on the growing independent artist market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.